Universal classroom management strategies

 - Which kinds of exercises help them remember key lesson points

-18. Address bad behavior quickly
+18. Address inappropriate or off-task behavior quickly

 Acting sooner than later will help ensure that negative feelings -- whether between students or you and a student -- won’t fester.
 Failure to act can result in more poor behavior, leading to needlessly-difficult conversations.